AGRINFO AGRINFO logo

 Summary

-The European Union (EU) proposes to update the list of substances and products that can be used in the production of organic products for the EU market, with additions to the lists of authorised low-risk active substances, fertilisers, feed materials, feed additives, and food additives.
+The European Union (EU) has updated the list of substances and products that can be used in the production of organic products for the EU market, with additions to the lists of authorised low-risk active substances, fertilisers, feed materials, feed additives, and food additives.

-It also proposes to authorise certain substances that may only be used in products produced in non-EU countries due to specific conditions and needs in those countries: micro-organisms used as biological control agents and ethylene for flower induction in pineapple.
+It has also authorised certain substances that may only be used in products produced in non-EU countries due to specific conditions and needs in those countries: micro-organisms used as biological control agents and ethylene for flower induction in pineapple.

 EU updates list of substances that may be used in organic production

-Draft Implementing Regulation amending and correcting Implementing Regulation (EU) 2021/1165 authorising certain products and substances for use in organic production and establishing their lists
+Commission Implementing Regulation (EU) 2025/973 of 23 May 2025 amending and correcting Implementing Regulation (EU) 2021/1165 authorising certain products and substances for use in organic production and establishing their lists

 Update

-The European Union (EU) proposes to update the list of substances and products that can be used in the production of organic products for the EU market, with additions to the lists of authorised low-risk active substances, fertilisers, feed materials, feed additives, and food additives.
+The European Union (EU) has updated the list of substances and products that can be used in the production of organic products for the EU market, with additions to the lists of authorised low-risk active substances, fertilisers, feed materials, feed additives, and food additives.

-It also proposes to authorise certain substances that may only be used in products produced in non-EU countries due to specific conditions and needs in those countries: micro-organisms used as biological control agents and ethylene for flower induction in pineapple.
+It has also authorised certain substances that may only be used in products produced in non-EU countries due to specific conditions and needs in those countries: micro-organisms used as biological control agents and ethylene for flower induction in pineapple.

 Impacted Products